integralong/integralong.github.io/_posts/2024-12-22-URS_Project_1.md

 layout: single
 ---

-# URS Research Project #1

-Subject: Potential role and effectiveness of telehealth for healthcare-deprived or low-resource areas globally.
+## Potential role and effectiveness of telehealth for healthcare-deprived or low-resource areas globally.